This page is about the 3M earplug lawsuit. Our lawyers are handling these claims in all 50 states.

 Earplug Lawsuits Against 3M

-As of right now, we are still in the very early phases of the Combat Arms Earplugs litigation.
-To date, only a few hundred initial earplug lawsuits have been filed against 3M by military veterans with tinnitus or hearing loss.
-These first few hundred are just the initial tip of what is going to be a very large iceberg of litigation for 3M.
 The field of potential plaintiffs in the Combat Arms Earplugs litigation is potentially very large.
 Keep in mind that the Combat Arms Earplugs were standard issue equipment for all branches of the U.S. Military for over a decade.
-During that time period, 100,000 to 300,000 (and possibly more) soldiers may have used the defective earplugs on a daily basis to protect them from extreme noise exposure.
+(The most hit branch of the military was the Army.)
+During that time period, hundreds of thousands of soldiers may have used the defective earplugs daily to protect them from extreme noise exposure.

 Anyone who served in the U.S. armed forces between 2002-2015 and suffers from tinnitus or hearing damage may be entitled to financial compensation from 3M.
-To have a valid earplug lawsuit against 3M you will need to meet the following additional requirements:
+To have a valid earplug action, you will need to meet the following additional requirements: